Kitchen Energy Saving Solutions

 Use the Kitchen Fan Sparingly

 The kitchen fan sucks air from your home and sends it outside.
-During the summer, you'll be losing cool air; in the winter, you're dumping hot air outside.
+You'll lose cool air during the summer; in the winter, you're dumping hot air outside.

 Make it easier on your HVAC system by immediately turning the fan off when you're finished using it.